-The Committee's proposed recommendations are guided by two types of unlicensed wireless operations, which generally auger for different courses of preventative measures and remedies when it comes to interference, as discussed below:
+The Committee's proposed recommendations are guided by two types of unlicensed wireless operations, which generally argue for different courses of preventative measures and remedies when it comes to interference, as discussed below:

-- Untethered consumer devices and systems, which typically are less expensive and/or legacy devices. - Connected equipment that can essentially be required to "call home" and take mitigation steps when interference occurs, including the possibility of automatic shut off or changing frequencies.
+- Untethered consumer devices and systems, which typically are less expensive and/or legacy devices. - Connected equipment that can essentially be required to "call home" periodically (e.g., to contact a spectrum management database) and take mitigation steps when interference occurs, including the possibility of automatic shut off or losing access to particular frequencies.

-The cases of garage door opener interference, wireless mics and the TV white spaces band and 5 GHz consumer devices highlight the differences between unconnected devices and connected equipment when it comes to interference and potential solutions.
-Manufacturers and operators (e.g., Wireless Internet Service Providers) may face certain requirements, such as through the equipment certification process, which can help anticipate and resolve interference issues through measures such as firmware updates.
+The cases of garage door opener interference, wireless microphones and the TV white spaces band, and 5 GHz consumer devices highlight the differences between unconnected devices and connected equipment when it comes to interference and potential solutions.
+Manufacturers and operators (e.g., Wireless Internet Service Providers) may face certain requirements, such as through the equipment certification process, which can help anticipate and resolve interference issues through measures such as periodic reauthorization and firmware updates.
 (See Appendix A)

 Proposed Recommendation #1: To the extent possible, NTIA should put in place regulatory requirements, and work with the FCC on parallel measures, that reduce reliance on post-hoc regulatory enforcement of interference by relying on technology-based solutions for connected devices.
+NTIA, in coordination with the FCC, should also proactively educate policymakers concerning the secondary status of unlicensed devices in shared bands and the obligation of consumers and manufacturers to accept interference.

-• As appropriate, similar technology requirements should be established for Federal systems and devices that are connected.
+• As appropriate, similar technology requirements should be established for Federal systems and devices that can be connected.